Cold Sweats: 10 Common Causes & When to Seek Help

 To check your sugar levels, you can do a quick check with a glucometer (a small device that most insulin-dependent diabetics will have at home).
 Otherwise, you can proceed to your doctor’s office or nearest emergency room to check your levels.

-How to stop it: If you experience any symptoms of hypoglycemia, you should eat something that is high in sugar and easy-to-digest carbohydrates, like fruit juice or a cookie.
+How to treat: If you experience any symptoms of hypoglycemia, you should eat something that is high in sugar and easy-to-digest carbohydrates, like fruit juice or a cookie.
 If symptoms persist even after eating, or if you faint, you should place some sugar under your tongue and seek medical attention immediately.

 2. Low blood pressure